peepzoz/peepzoz/README.md

-    ⬩ i say slurs that I can reclaim, as well as sexual and rude jokes. let me know asap to stop ⬩ even though I am happy to help friends in situations or problems, i am not your therapist ⬩ do not be harsh or rude when criticizing me. destructive criticism will result in a block or distancing
+    ⬩ i say slurs that I can reclaim, as well as sexual and rude jokes. let me know asap to stop ⬩ even though I am happy to help friends in situations or problems, i am not your therapist ⬩ do not be harsh or rude when criticizing me. destructive criticism will result in a block or distancing ⬩ i am a yumeshipper, but i have zero issue with any doubles. the same goes for my identifiers

 </details>
 <details align="center">